Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Dynamical variables, constraints, and basic Poisson relations

 \section{Dynamical variables, constraints, and basic Poisson relations}

-The classical equations of motion of a point-like particle can be formulated either in the Lagrangian or Hamiltonian framework.
+The classical equations of motion of a point like particle can be formulated either in the Lagrangian or Hamiltonian framework.
 In the Lagrangian approach, one specifies the explicit form of the Lagrangian as a function of the dynamical variables and their time derivatives.
 In the Hamiltonian approach, one instead defines the phase-space variables and the corresponding Poisson brackets among them.
 To ensure that the resulting equations of motion rigorously satisfy all physical constraints, we employ the Hamiltonian formalism in this study.

-To describe the dynamics of a colored, spinning point-like particle in a background Yang-Mills field while maintaining Lorentz covariance, we introduce the following dynamical variables: the four-vectors $x^\mu$ and $P^\mu$ representing the canonical coordinate and kinetic momentum, respectively; the color charge $q_c$; and the antisymmetric tensor $S^{\mu\nu}$ representing the spin.
+To describe the dynamics of a colored, spinning point like particle in a background Yang-Mills field while maintaining Lorentz covariance, we introduce the following dynamical variables: the four-vectors $x^\mu$ and $P^\mu$ representing the canonical coordinate and kinetic momentum, respectively; the color charge $q^a$; and the antisymmetric tensor $S^{\mu\nu}$ representing the spin.
 The total number of degrees of freedom is therefore $2 \times 4 = 8$ for the canonical coordinates and kinetic momenta, $N_c^2 - 1$ for the color charge (where $N_c$ denotes the number of colors in the $\mathrm{SU}(N_c)$ Yang-Mills gauge theory), and 6 for the spin tensor.
 However, these variables are not all independent.
-Owing to the underlying physical constraints, the number of truly independent dynamical degrees of freedom is reduced to $6 + N_c^2 - N_c + 2$.
+After imposing the physical constraints, the number of independent dynamical degrees of freedom is reduced to $6+N_c^2-N_c+2$.
 Specifically, the coordinate-momentum sector contributes 6 degrees of freedom, the color sector contributes $N^2_c-N_c$ because the $N_c^2-1$ color variables are subject to $N_c-1$ Casimir constraints, and the spin sector contributes 2 physical degrees of freedom corresponding to a spin-1/2 particle.